-The Adriatic-Ionian region is rich in natural and cultural heritage.
+The Adriatic-Ionian Region is rich in natural and cultural heritage.
 It comprises 72 cultural and natural properties belonging to UNESCO World Heritage List, plus 44 elements inscribed in the UNESCO list of Intangible Heritage Humanity.
 The heritage sites, but also unexploited natural wealth, are a significant attracting factor.
-Indeed, incoming tourism in the Adriatic-Ionian region is growing steadily, despite the rebound during the COVID-19 crisis.
+Indeed, incoming tourism in the Adriatic-Ionian Region is growing steadily, despite the rebound during the COVID-19 crisis.
 At the same time, new challenges such as climate change and natural disasters, e.g. floods and heat waves, pose severe threats for the future.

 The economy of the region is heavily depending on tourism – in most cases mass tourism.
 The issue of high seasonality in tourism industry affects employment, environment and availability of local services.
 In the most attractive places, it has already created a situation of over-tourism at the expense of natural resources, cultural heritage and welfare of local communities.
 At the same time, tourism offers an important development potential.
 Innovation in tourism can help manage visitor flows and reduce the negative impacts on nature and resources.
 Rural and cultural tourism provides development and employment opportunities to inland marginal areas, isolated from the main areas of development.

-There are notable differences in tourism infrastructure in the region, with most of the non-EU member states lagging behind in terms of marketing, promotion, quality standards of accommodation.
+There are notable differences in tourism infrastructure in the region, with most of the EU candidate countries lagging behind in terms of marketing, promotion, quality standards of accommodation.
 Although the digitalisation of the tourism industry offers new possibilities and increases the outreach for new products (sites, experiences etc.) there is a low level of investment.
 However, new emerging patterns in the tourism industry – in terms of customer approach, new products and experiences, and supply side – demand quick innovative reactions.

 In order to create a common understanding of sustainable and innovative destination management, all countries can learn from the more experienced destinations in the region.
-Macroregional routes and cross-border networks can help to develop the Adriatic-Ionian region as one integrated tourism area.
-This Pillar focuses on promoting sustainable tourism in the Adriatic-Ionian region, taking into consideration all the key dimensions of economic, environmental, cultural and social sustainability.
+Macroregional routes and cross-border networks can help to develop the Adriatic-Ionian Region as one integrated tourism area.
+This Pillar focuses on promoting sustainable tourism in the Adriatic-Ionian Region, taking into consideration all the key dimensions of economic, environmental, cultural and social sustainability.
 The work of the Pillar will contribute to promotion of innovative ways for tourism and to building resilience against global crises such as wars, climate change and loss of biodiversity.
 The Actions of Pillar 4 will be in accordance with the United Nations 2030 Agenda for Sustainable Development and its commitment to support tourism that creates sustainable jobs and promotes local culture, products and services.

 The EUSAIR work in the field of tourism builds on the European Agenda for Tourism 2030 and will contribute to the co-implementation process of the Transition Pathway for Tourism between the European Commission, member states and tourism stakeholders.

-The EUSAIR has the vision to promote innovative, resilient, sustainable and universally accessible tourism in the Adriatic-Ionian region.
+The EUSAIR has the vision to promote innovative, resilient, sustainable and universally accessible tourism in the Adriatic-Ionian Region.
 The activities shall help to support the digital and green transition of the tourism ecosystem considering relevant sectors and different public and private stakeholders.
 They will contribute to create favourable framework conditions supporting the sustainable management of destinations and to develop new capacities and skills to strengthen resilience and prepare the sector for the future.
 This includes also ensuring the carrying capacities in relation to nature and environment are not exceeded and the tourism pressure on the environment, in particular marine protected areas, is reduced.

 Topic 4.1 – Facilitating digital and green transition of the tourism and cultural heritage offer